fraktaler-3-3

 Bugs

-For an up-to-date bug list see https://mathr.co.uk/web/fraktaler.html.
+For an up-to-date bug list see https://mathr.co.uk/web/fraktaler.html#Bugs-In-Version-3.

 History